Reflecting on Two Decades: The Journey of My Abandoned Blog

 - Apache 2: I used Apache as the main HTTP server with PHP-FPM/FCGI to serve

-files. - Nginx and thttp: These were used to serve static files.
+.phpfiles.
+I also wanted to learn more about mod_rewrite and.htaccessfiles. - Nginx and thttp: These were used to serve static files.
 Over time, I switched to using only Nginx because it was easier to configure for my use case.

 - Debian 5 (Lenny): I initially used Debian 5 as the server OS to learn more about Linux server administration, security, and configuration.
 Before 2009, the blog ran on a dedicated server with Gentoo Linux.